jdeniau/behat-docs/cookbooks/custom_formatter.rst

            $formatterDefinition = $container->register(ReviewdogFormatter::class);

            // add some arguments that will be called in the constructor.
-           // This isn't required, but in my case I inject Behat's base path (to remove it from the absolute file path later) and the printer.
+           // This isn't required, but in our case we will inject Behat's base path (to remove it from the absolute file path later) and the printer.
            $formatterDefinition->addArgument('%paths.base%');
            $formatterDefinition->addArgument($outputPrinterDefinition);